Last updated: October 21, 2022

 10.2.2 Once a Tutor has recorded a lesson as taken place, the Platform will raise an invoice to the Client automatically.

-10.4 The Tutor’s fees will be paid to them directly from the Client via the digital platform
+10.4 The Tutor’s fees will be paid to them directly from the Client via the Platform and Principal Tutors will not receive any money on behalf of the Tutor.

-10.5 The Platform is linked to Stripe, a third-party payment provider, and The Tutor’s fee will be paid into the Tutor’s Stripe account 3 days after the Client pays their invoice.
+10.5 The Platform is linked to Stripe, a third-party payment provider, and the Tutor’s fee will be paid into the Tutor’s Stripe account 7 days after the Client pays their invoice.
+To be paid in this way, the Tutor will need to set up their own individual Stripe Express account.
+If the Tutor will not be receiving payment using Stripe then the Tutor should inform Principal Tutors of this.

 10.6 Stripe will pay out to a Tutor’s bank account on the 15th and the last day of each month.